grittygrease/draft-privacy-pass/draft-privacy-pass.md

 registry with many unexpired keys, or in very quick intervals a client can choose to reject the tokens.

-TODO: Can client's flag bad server practices?
+TODO: Can clients flag bad server practices?

 ### Large numbers of issuers {#issuers}